 Steven is primarily interested in the links between the morphology, star-formation and assembly histories of galaxies, and particularly the competition between internal and environmental processes in producing the present-day galaxy population.
 He studies galaxy morphologies in large surveys both visually, via the Galaxy Zoo project, and quantitatively, by developing novel techniques to decompose galaxy structures.

 Jamie’s research focuses on the physics of the intergalactic medium and the epoch of reionisation.
-He uses large-scale numerical simulations of the cosmic web performed on some of the world’s most powerful supercomputers in combination with detailed spectroscopic observations to help understand the properties of galaxies and gas in the early Universe.
+He uses cosmological simulations performed on some of the world’s most powerful supercomputers to investigate the interplay between galaxies and gas in the early Universe.

 Prof. Conselice's research is centred on understanding the history of galaxy formation and evolution and its relationship to cosmology and the formation of stars and life in the Universe.
 Prof. Conselice has lead many surveys including the GOODS NICMOS Survey as well as the REFINE project.
 He uses multiple techniques and measurements including galaxy luminosities, masses, merger histories, and morphologies to trace the formation and evolution of galaxies.
 To do this he uses telescopes as diverse as the VLT, Keck, Palomar, Chandra, Hubble and Spitzer.
 He also is leading programs to understand the dark matter evolution of galaxies and the origin of dwarf galaxies in nearby groups of galaxies.
 Furthermore he investigates the relationship between galaxy formation and cosmology as well as the origin of stars and life on extrasolar planets.